 - Which advertising channels will ensure the maximum number of people hear about your new product line?

-What are the advantages of TURF and what will it show me?
+What are the advantages of TURF?

 TURF analysis' key strength, as we have seen, lies in identifying which possible combinations of items appeal to the greatest number of consumers.
 In the yogurt example, TURF would help avoid doubling up on product variants that appeal to the same people - so if all your strawberry lovers are happy to buy raspberry instead, you might decide to include one or the other in the range rather than both.
 The removal of apricot and cherry might mean you lose those customers altogether, so to keep them in your customer base you need to know which flavor they would buy instead.
 There might be a group of customers who prefer exotic fruit, and the introduction of a mango variant would bring in a whole new set of potential customers who would never consider buying strawberry or raspberry.

 The most obvious advantage of TURF is that it doesn't just rank the flavors in order of preference, but tells you which combination of flavors will entice the biggest number of people to buy from your product line.
 A less sophisticated market research methodology - one that tells you strawberry and raspberry are by far the favorite flavors - might prompt the conclusion that both should be included in the range.
 But TURF goes further than this, showing the total unduplicated reach and frequency - that is, the percentage of people for whom at least one of the flavors is appealing, where preferences overlap, and the average number of appealing flavors per respondent.
 So you might well decide that strawberry, cherry, and mango is the ultimate line-up because that combination of products will have the best market potential.
 It will attract the greatest number of consumers and boost your market share.